PrimeTimeTran/next-blog/data/blog/system-design-auditing.md

       }
     }

-    // The logic for auto creating `auditlog` entries in our DB.
+    // The logic for auto creating `AuditLog` documents in our DB.
     // We add 3 hooks, save, update, remove which all invoke createHook when those events
     // are detected.
 The createHook method then invokes the closure which captured the request event.

     // From the event we're able to ascertain the user and then create a document
-    // in the `auditlogs` collection with `createEntry`.
+    // in the `AuditLog` collection with `createEntry`.
     ```

   </div>